Pylons/pyramid/docs/narr/project.rst

 .. _project_narr:

-Creating a :mod:`repoze.bfg` Project
+Creating a :mod:`pyramid` Project
 ====================================

-It's possible to create a :mod:`repoze.bfg` application completely manually, but it's usually more convenient to use a template to generate a basic :mod:`repoze.bfg` application structure.
+It's possible to create a :mod:`pyramid` application completely manually, but it's usually more convenient to use a template to generate a basic :mod:`pyramid` application structure.

-:mod:`repoze.bfg` comes with templates that you can use to generate a project.
+:mod:`pyramid` comes with templates that you can use to generate a project.
 Each template makes different configuration assumptions about what type of application you're trying to construct.